 Time is everything, and everything is time.
 Trees know this as well as anyone.

-The tremendous strength and resilience of trees is directly linked to their long life spans.
-It is not how a tree begins, but what it becomes over years and years of growth that is truly magnificent.
+Trees’ tremendous strength and resilience come partly from their long life spans.
+It is not how a tree begins but what it becomes over years and years of growth that is truly magnificent.

 There are trees alive today that are estimated to be over 5,000 years old.
 Can you imagine?

-In 3000 BCE, at the end of the freaking stone age, a tree was born.
+In 3000 BCE, a tree was born at the end of the freaking stone age.
 Three millennia later, Julius Caesar planted the seeds of what would become the Roman Empire.
 Fast forward another 2,000 years, and that tree is still around today!
-Can’t say the same for the Roman Empire.
+We can’t say the same for the Roman Empire.
 It boggles the mind how much that tree has seen, endured, and become in all that time.

-We soft, flimsy humans don’t tend to get 5,000 years, and we don’t need that many.
-The life that we reap 5, 10, 25 years from now is still a direct result of what we sow today.
+We soft, flimsy humans don’t tend to get 5,000 years.
+Fortunately, we don’t need that many.
+What our lives will look like 5, 10, or 25 years from now is still a direct result of what we do today.

 And the earlier we start, the better.